 Remove any existing baseboards, outlet covers, and other obstructions that may interfere with the installation.
 Use a pry bar to carefully remove baseboards, taking care not to damage the wall.
 Label and set aside any items you plan to reinstall later.

 If your walls are uneven, use a leveling compound to create a smooth surface.
 Apply the compound with a putty knife, filling in any gaps or imperfections.
-Allow the compound to dry, then sand it smooth for a flawless finish.
+Allow the compound to dry, then sand it soft for a flawless finish.

 Cut your panels to the desired size, making sure they fit snugly against the wall.
 Apply adhesive to the back of each panel and press them firmly into place.
 Use nails or screws to secure them, ensuring they are level and evenly spaced.